Feelings aren't truths

-It turns out that making two people feel amazing about a relationship and feel like their counterpart is absolutely unique and irreplaceable is a pretty good way to make sure these two people stay together and eventually reproduce.
+It turns out that making two people feel amazing about a relationship and feel as if their partner is absolutely unique and irreplaceable is a pretty good way to ensure those two people stay together and eventually reproduce.

-Analogous to how hunger evolved to motivate us to get off of our asses long enough for us to find nourishment for our bodies, love evolved to make sure we find and stay with a mate long enough to produce offspring.
+Hunger evolved to motivate us to get off of our asses long enough for us to find nourishment for our bodies.
+Love evolved to motivate us to find and stay with a mate long enough to produce offspring offspring.

 Love and hunger are human drives and they go hand in hand with their own sets of emotions.
 Hunger may lead to frustration, annoyance and even anger.
-Unreciprocated love may lead to a whole host of emotions such as sadness or despair.
+Unreciprocated love may lead to sadness, anger or despair.

 Any of these accompanying emotions will follow a simple cycle.
-They will come and they will pass.
+The emotion will manifest itself and it will pass.
 Everything we feel always comes and passes.
-This is a fundamental tenet of Buddhism: impermanence.
-No feeling lasts forever.
+When you're angry, you're never angry forever.
+You're angry until it passes.
+This also happens to be a fundamental tenet of Buddhism: impermanence.
+No emotion lasts forever.

 It sounds so obvious and so simple, the problem is: we forget.
 When we feel sad, we forget that in a couple of hours we almost certainly will not feel sad.
-When we're angry, we forget that in a couple of days we will probably not care.
+When we're angry, we forget that in a couple of days we will probably have stopped caring.

 When we are consumed by an emotion we are disconnected from the present moment.
 It is this disconnect that causes us to forget that the experience we are in does indeed have an ending.
-After all, they all do.
+After all, all emotions come to an end.

 Another way of looking at this is that you can either be:

 - Inside the emotion where you forget about time and are unaware that you are in a transient experience, or,